 It's no secret Star Wars: The Last Jedi was the most polarizing Star Wars film since the prequels, generating a wide range of opinions.
 Some extremely vocal dissenters even petitioned for it to be removed from franchise canon.
 Luckily for those who did like what Rian Johnson did with the material, Episode IX won't try to course-correct after the backlash.
 Abrams submitted his Star Wars 9 pitch the day Last Jedi opened in theaters, and he liked Johnson's direction.

-Star Wars 9 May End The Skywalker Saga
+Star Wars 9 Will End The Skywalker Saga

 J.J.
 Abrams Wrote Drafts For Star Wars 8 and 9